Having good punctuation in English

-Having good English punctuation is absolutely essential to writing and expressing ourselves properly and correctly.
+Having good punctuation in English is absolutely essential to writing and expressing ourselves properly and correctly.

-Correct usage and a basic understanding of the fundamentals of English punctuation concerning: apostrophes, colons, semi-colons, commas, dashes, full stops, questions marks, exclamation marks and quotation marks, will lead to an overall much more fluent, comprehensive and respected English.
+Correct usage and a basic understanding of the fundamentals of punctuation in English concerning: apostrophes, colons, semicolons, commas, dashes, full stops, questions marks, exclamation marks and quotation marks, will lead to an overall much more fluent, comprehensive and respected English.

 Why is punctuation so important?

 We should strive to meet the social, academic norms, and withstand from letting ourselves become accustomed to writing in English using incorrect and shabby punctuation.

 Needless to say, not having good punctuation might lead to others thinking badly of our overall level of English.
 Above, we’ll elaborate and explain with examples over the basic pillars of punctuation.